-

 - Has a very large mouth that expands and protrudes to create a strong suction to draw in prey.

-- Mouth has at least seven rows of teeth on the middle of the lower jaw.
+- The mouth has at least seven rows of teeth in the middle of the lower jaw.

 - The giant grouper’s eyes function effectively in dim light, which gives it an advantage over its prey during dawn and dusk feeding times.